ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-asia.md

 Customers are responsible for managing their own backup solution and policy.
 However, for resiliency and security, OVHcloud performs a daily backup of your service to a remote server.
 In case of failure or attack, OVHcloud can restore data from the previous day.
 If necessary, you can request a restoration as a paid service option.

-### Are snapshots included in the capacity of a pool?
+### Are snapshots included in the capacity of a service?

 Snapshots are allocated a minimum of 5% of the storage space.
 For example, on a 5TiB service, 250GiB are reserved for snapshots.